plausible/website/jobs/product-engineer.md

 permalink: /jobs/product-engineer
 ---

-Position: Product engineer
+Position: Product engineer<br />
-Level: Mid to senior
+Level: Mid to senior<br />
-Location: Remote (worldwide)
+Location: Remote (worldwide)<br />
-Hours: 20-40 hrs/week
+Hours: 20-40 hrs/week<br />
-Salary: €40-50/hour
+Salary: €40-50/hour<br />

 ### Who we are

-Plausible Analytics is an open-source alternative to Google Analytics.
+Plausible Analytics is an open source alternative to Google Analytics.
 Our mission is to reduce corporate surveillance by providing an alternative web analytics tool that doesn't come from the AdTech world.
 To learn more, you can check out the [live demo](https://plausible.io/plausible.io) of our product and read more [about us](https://plausible.io/about).

 Plausible is trusted by 6,800+ subscribers including [Ghost](http://ghost.org/), [Basecamp](http://basecamp.com/), [elementary OS](https://elementary.io/) and [System76](https://elementary.io/).
 The full-time team is four people in different corners of the EU, although we're happy to work with people from around the world.
 We are completely independent (no VC money) and profitable on a steady growth path.